JordanCJ7/Leafy-Mart/README.md

-# 🌱 Smart Plant Store Management System (SPSMS)
+# 🌱 Botanica Hub 🌿 (SPSMS)

-The **Smart Plant Store Management System (SPSMS)** is a web-based application designed to modernize and automate plant store operations.
+The **Botanica Hub 🌿** is a web-based application designed to modernize and automate plant store operations.
 Built with the **MERN stack (MongoDB, Express.js, React, Node.js)**, it provides an efficient way for store owners to manage inventory, customer orders, suppliers, and payments while offering customers a seamless online shopping experience.

 ---